Bundesliga TV Rights Value Drops For First Time Since 2002 - UrduPoint

 "It's a totally acceptable deal when you compare it to that of the other big leagues.

-"It offers stability to the clubs in out top two leagues in a time of uncertainty," he said.
+"It offers stability to the clubs in our top two leagues in a time of uncertainty," he said.

-"Not just to the clubs, but to the players, the agents and for the whole system," he explained.
+"Not just to the clubs, but to the players, the agents and for the whole system.

 "But there will be a slight correction to the whole market that will come down slightly."In the deal Sky has lost its Sunday matches which will now be shown by streaming service DAZN.